-Your electric brakes are equipped with high quality electromagnets that are designed to provide the proper visible through the friction material facing of the magnet.
+straightedge the magnets should be replaced if any part of the magnet coil has become visible through the friction material facing of the magnet.
 It is also recommended that the drum armature surface be re-faced when replacing magnets.
 (See Brake Drum Section) Magnets should also be replaced in pairs (both sides of an axle).
 Use only genuine Dexter replacement parts when replacing your magnets.